All Episodes

 There were legal ramifications.

-You're really you're still really good.
+You're still really good.

-But in a lot of ways I see between the deep state, the media, your fellow Democrats, not you though, well, you a little bit.
+But in a lot of ways, I see between the deep state, the media, your fellow Democrats, not you, though, well, you a little bit.

 I see this White House is under fire.